 Students will be taught the fundamentals of the crime scene and post-crime investigation as it relates to property crimes, crimes against persons, and white-collar crime.
 Specific instruction as it relates to South Dakota Codified Law will be covered as it relates to these crimes.
 Crimes committed in relation to cults, hate groups, explosives, and drugs and the culture that promotes them will be covered.
-PREREQUISITES: LET 119 CRIMINAL LAW AND PROCEDURES and LET 240 CONSTITUTIONAL LAW FOR LAW ENFORCEMENT or PERMISSION FROM LEAD LET INSTRUCTOR.

-LET 122 INTERVIEW AND INTERROGATION AND REPORT WRITING CREDITS: 3
+INTERVIEW AND INTERROGATION AND REPORT WRITING LET 122